tharinadacwa/SMART-AUTONOMOUS-FLOOR-MOPPING-ROBOT/MAIN_CONTROLLER/README.md

 TIM7: `PSC = 84-1` (84 MHz → 1 MHz), `ARR = 25-1` (1 MHz → **40 kHz**).
-Change the clock config and you *must* change these two numbers, or every step rate — and therefore all odometry — is silently wrong by the same ratio.
+Change the clock config and you *must* change these two numbers, or every step rate (and therefore all odometry) is silently wrong by the same ratio.

 ---